kylebrowning/waterwheel.swift/README.md

 ================================
 The Drupal iOS SDK is a standard set of libraries for communicating to Drupal from any iOS device.
 Its extremely simple.
 If you wanted to get a node you can do so by instantiating a DIOSNode Object, creating an NSDictionairy and running the nodeGet method.
-Heres an example.
+Heres an example:

 ```obj-c
     DIOSNode *node = [[DIOSNode alloc] init];